cyberbotics/webots-doc/guide/programming.md

 ### What does this mean: "Could not find controller {...} Loading void controller instead." ?

-This message means that Webots could neither find an executable file (e.g.
-.exe), nor an interpreted language file (e.g.
-.class, .py, .m) to run as controller program for a robot.
+This message means that Webots could neither find an executable file (e.g. `.exe`), nor an interpreted language file (e.g. `.class`, `.py`, `.m`) to run as controller program for a robot.
 In fact, Webots needs each controller file to be stored at specific location in order to be able to executed it.
-The requested location is in the "controllers" subdirectory of the current Webots project directory, e.g.
+The requested location is in the "controllers" subdirectory of the current Webots project directory, e.g. "my\_project".
-"my\_project".
 Inside the "controllers" directory, each controller project must be stored in its own directory which must be named precisely like the `controller` field of the Robot.
 Inside that directory, the executable/interpretable file must also be named after the `controller` field of the Robot (plus a possible extension).
 For example if the controller field of the robot looks like this, in the Scene Tree: